-11.1 Faculties

-The academic Constituent Units of the University, known as Faculties are as follows:

-- a.
-Business and Management - b.
-Engineering and Applied Sciences
+- 11.1 The academic Constituent Units of the University are as follows: - a.
+Faculty of Business and Management - b.
+Faculty of Engineering and Applied Sciences - c.
+MK:U

 Ordinance 12 Honorary Awards

 12.1 Honorary Awards approval

 Candidates for the awards of Honorary Fellowship and Honorary Degree will be proposed through a nominations process agreed by Honorary Degrees Committee (HDC), which will then make recommendations to Council for consideration and approval.
 The Pro-Chancellor shall Chair HDC and Senate should be represented for the discussion of these awards.